storyblok/storyblok-translations/README.md

 We're looking forward to get help on a little something.
 We've just launched our latest feature: Multi Language Admin Interface; introducing German, Portuguese and English as the first three languages available for our users on app.storyblok.com.
 With your help, we will be able to translate Storyblok in every language possible!

+## How to contribute

+1. Checkout this repository
+2. Copy one of the language JSONs already available (de.js, ...)
+3. Replace the right side of the JSON key/value with the translated version of the string on the left.
+4. Create a Pull Request: `[Translation] {Language} translation created`
+5. Fill in our [Translation Swag Form](https://www.storyblok.com/fs/translation-swag) to get a Storyblok shirt!

 ## Translation Progress

 - [ ] af - Afrikaans